Skip to main content

 Site

-All space objects (storey & non-storey height like terraces, balconies)
+All space objects belonging to type 'Room' (both story & non-story height like terraces, balconies)

 Facade / Mass